McTsts/mc-core-shaders/README.md

 ## Custom Particles

 This allows you to use custom particles by using the item/block particles.
 Item/blocks with an opacity of 254/255 will not have the random offset those particles usually have.
 Fill empty space with solid red (with opacity 254), this will be turned into transparency.

+## Wavy Water

+This makes water move up and down.
+This is adjusted for only two biomes: the void & swamp.
+Other biomes may not work.
+Adjust line 35 of the vsh  (the color checks) to make it work elsewhere.